 Visas and Ease of Staying

 Both countries are extremely easy to come to for one month or less.
 You get a visa on arrival for 30 days and are free to explore.
 The major difference appear if you feel like staying for a couple of months or longer.

 If I want to stay in Thailand for 6 months I need to get a double entry tourist visa before arriving, or leave Thailand and go to a neighboring country to apply there.
 Once I get this visa I will be granted 60 days upon arrival.
 After that I have to go to immigration and pay 1,900 baht (plus about 300 baht round trip to get there and back), sit there for 2-6 hours, and get a 30 day stamp.

+In the Philippines time is on my side.
 Once my 30 days is up in Puerto Galera, all I have to do is go down to a little office in the center of town and get another 30 days.
 I do have to pay something, but it’s not expensive.
 I don’t even have to go to a large city like I would in Thailand and I don’t have to leave the country at all.
-I’m no expert at visa laws here but from what I understand I can repeat this process for 2-3 years without ever leaving the country.
+I’m no expert on visa laws here but from what I understand I can repeat this process for 2-3 years without ever leaving the country.

 BOOM!
 Another 10-9 for the Philippines, bordering on a 10-8 round.
 Thailand barely kept its glove off of the canvas.